Borel and volume classes for dense representations of discrete groups: The structure of tame hyperbolic -manifolds

 Let $E\subset M_\rho$ be a codimension $0$ submanifold homeomorphic to a product $S\times \bR$ where $S$ is a closed oriented surface of genus at least $2$.
-A \emph {simplicial pre-hyperbolic surface} is a pair $(f,\cT)$ where $f :S\to E$ is a $\pi_1$-injective continuous map; $\cT$ is a triangulation so that for each $\alpha\in A$, ${\im f\circ \alpha \subset E}$ is an $M_\rho$-local geodesic segment, and for each $\tau\in \cT$, $\im f\circ \tau\subset E$ is $M_\rho$-geodesically immersed.
+A \emph {simplicial pre-hyperbolic surface} is a pair $(f,\cT)$ where $f :S\to E$ is a $\pi_1$-injective continuous map; $\cT$ is a triangulation of $S$ so that for each $\alpha\in A$, ${\im f\circ \alpha \subset E}$ is an $M_\rho$-local geodesic segment, and for each $2$-simplex $\tau$ of $\cT$, $\im f\circ \tau\subset E$ is $M_\rho$-geodesically immersed.
 A simplicial pre-hyperbolic surface is a \emph{simplicial hyperbolic surface} if the cone angle about each vertex in the intrinsic metric $g_f$ on $S$ induced by $f$ is at least $2\pi$.
 By a lemma of Ahlfors \cite{Ahlfors:lemma}, there is a unique hyperbolic metric $g$ on $S$ in the conformal class of $g_f$ such that the identity $(S,g)\to (S, g_f)$ is $1$-Lipschitz.
-Thus, geometric bounds on hyperbolic surfaces translate to geometric bounds for simplicial hyperbolic surfaces, hence $E\subset M_\rho$, since the composition mapping $S\to E\to M_\rho$ is $1$-Lipschitz.
+Thus, geometric bounds on hyperbolic surfaces translate to geometric bounds for simplicial hyperbolic surfaces, further giving us geometric estimates on $E$, since the composition mapping $S\to E\to M_\rho$ is $1$-Lipschitz.